-Transparent - data will be accurate and quality checked to ensure evidence based decisions can be taken when setting short and long terms maintenance programmes
+Transparent - data will be accurate and quality checked to ensure evidence based decisions can be taken when setting short and long term maintenance programmes.

 Accessible - data will be available to all officers through the property management system.

 Dynamic - collaboration through service based planning will ensure surveys are fit for purpose in the context of the building type and future plans.